List of Resources for the Hearing Impaired

 The following are websites related to cochlear implants and implantable hearing devices.

-- Top 10 NASA Inventions – HowStuffWorks.com ranks the cochlear implant invented by Adam Kissiah, NASA Engineer, as number 7 on the top 10 list of NASA inventions.
-It may move up the list over time as the true impact spreads throughout the world.
+• Top 10 NASA Inventions – HowStuffWorks.com ranks the cochlear implant invented by Adam Kissiah, NASA Engineer, as number 7 on the top 10 list of NASA inventions.
+It may increase the list over time as the true impact spreads worldwide.

 Deafness